sparrow217/CSCI4900001-github-repot/README.md

 ###Development Environment
 A Unix dev environment is recommended because the setup instructions provided are known to work in these environments using a bash terminal.
 The instructions may work in a Windows bash terminal but have not been tested.
+MySQL database version
-MySQL database will be used to store data within our development environment
+5.7.17 will be used to store data within our development environment

 ###Production Environment
 A Linux production environment is recommmended, and Ubuntu version 12 and greater is prefered.
 A database will be needed and configuration for the database will need to be provided.
+MySQL version
-MySQL is the preferred DBMS.
+5.7.17 is the preferred DBMS.

 ###Production setup
 The app is not ready for production yet so this part is incomplete.

 ###Technologies used:
 The development environment we will be using is a unix/linux environment.
-Also we will be using the MySQL relational database management system to store data that is extracted from GHTorrent.
+Also we will be using the MySQL 5.7.17 relational database management system to store data that is extracted from GHTorrent.
 The application will be hosted on a Ubuntu server instance provided by Anvil.
 We will be using Python to handle the data on the backend and we will return a CSV file that will contain the data.

 ###License